What Is the Spotify Health Check Model?

 Tips for Facilitating the Spotify Health Check in Your Retrospective

-Briefly in advance for information: “Item” means the statement that is used in each case for the evaluation of the category.
-This item is then rated on a scale (for example a traffic light scale or a 7-point scale).
-The “facilitation tips” then serve as food for thought in the context of the retrospective.
+Fyi.: “Item” means the statement that is used in each case for the evaluation of the category.
+This item is then rated on a scale (for example a "traffic light scale" or a 7-point scale).
+The “facilitation tips” serve as food for thought within the actual workshop session.

 Item: We love going to work, and have great fun working together